-Welcome to class!
-This is a rarity here at Art-Classes….it relies on using stamps!
+This class is a rarity here at Art-Classes….it relies on using stamps!
 The class requires 6 sets (or equivalent substitutes) to create all the projects in 10 lessons – each set has a number of stamps within it.
 If you already have sets that are very similar to the ones shown, you can substitute a similar set you have and decide later if you want to purchase stamp to create the same project as shown in the video.

 Stamps come and go and get discontinued, but knowing the history of Art Impressions over the years, I trust there will always be new stamps that could be replacements for any used in this class.

 This section has two videos, one showing the stamps, paper, brush, and blocks, and the second discusses markers.
-Watch the video below or click HERE to view on Vimeo.

 The markers used in this and other Stamped Watercolor classes on this site are the set of 20 Tombow markers shown on the conversion chart.
 However you can use other brands if desired!
-Know that results may be different – however, every time the same stamp and markers are used, they STILL come out completely different, so that’s very normal! 🙂 Watch the video below or click HERE to view on Vimeo.
+Know that results may be different – however, every time the same stamp and markers are used, they STILL come out completely different, so that’s very normal! 🙂

 You can download the chart below or if you would like it to be in your account downloads list, you can “purchase” the free chart HERE, and it’ll be handy for you with your other color chart downloads.